 Can you remove a strike from your record?

-If you have any questions about the three strikes law or are being charged with a crime that may be a strike, please call (760) 643-4050 to schedule a free initial consultation with Rancho Bernardo defense attorney Peter Liss.
+If you have any questions about the three strikes law or are being charged with a crime that may be a strike, please contact Peter M. Liss by calling (760) 643-4050 to schedule a free initial consultation.